-Excellent: Project provides a clear definition of the number of volunteers and the tasks they will be expected to carry out; includes a diversity of volunteer groups. • •
+Excellent: Project provides a clear definition of the number of volunteers and the tasks they will be expected to carry out; includes a diversity of volunteer groups.
+Conserve all such land diversity of units and

 - Good: Same as above but less diversity of volunteers. - Fair: Number of volunteers is not clear or appears inadequate.
 Tasks are indicated but may lack detail. - Poor: Volunteers will be involved but number and tasks not clear.